KurokoChu/Sudoku-Full-Crack/README.md

 * Sudoku Full Crack is a program that will teach you how to complete a Sudoku, step by step, it will also teach you the used technique too.

 ## Requirement
-* This Game can play for player 1 and player 2
+* This Game can play for player 1 and player 2.

 ## Objective
-*This Game for people who not have experiences for Sudoku
+*This Game for people who not have experiences for Sudoku.

-This Project create for people who want to brain training make you more intelligent,for fun and it's m
+*This Game create for people who want to brain training make you more intelligent.

 ## How to build